- Health Insurance and Managed Care (B) Committee

 Ongoing Support of NAIC Programs, Products or Services

-- Respond to inquiries from the U.S. Congress, the White House and federal agencies; analyze policy implications and effect on states of proposed and enacted federal legislation and regulations; and communicate the NAIC's position through letters and testimony when requested.
+- Respond to inquiries from the U.S. Congress (Congress), the White House and federal agencies; analyze policy implications and their effect on the states of proposed and enacted federal legislation and regulations; and communicate the NAIC’s position through letters and testimony, when requested.

 - Monitor the activities of the Health Actuarial (B) Task Force.

 - Monitor the activities of the Regulatory Framework (B) Task Force.

 - Monitor the activities of the Senior Issues (B) Task Force.